 When our child is born, we are born as parents.

-Research suggests that practicing mindfulness for just 8 weeks is associated with changes in gray matter concentration in brain regions involved in learning and memory processes, emotion regulation, self-referential processing, and perspective taking in adults.
+There is only one other thing besides having a child that is known to change in the brain in adulthood is meditation.
+Research suggests that practicing mindfulness meditation for just 8 weeks is associated with changes in gray matter concentration in brain regions involved in learning and memory processes, emotion regulation, self-referential processing, and perspective-taking in adults.

 Mindfulness in parenting is harnessing the power of the parent brain in conjunction with the mindful brain — using your newfound skills and abilities to their fullest.
 Reaching your potential as a parent.